RedHatProductSecurity/cvelib/README.md

 ## CLI Usage

 Available options and commands can be displayed by running `cve --help`.
-The following examples
+The following are examples of some commonly used operations.

 Reserve one CVE ID in the current year (you will be prompted to confirm your action):